biocore/emp/methods/methods_release2.md

 #### 1.1 Solicitation of samples and EMPO

 We had funding to do metagenomic sequencing on ~500 samples.
 We solicited samples from the EMP consortium spanning a wide range of microbial environments.
 To achieve even coverage across microbial environments, we devised sample ontology of sample types (microbial environments), which would eventually become the [EMP ontology (EMPO)](http://www.earthmicrobiome.org/protocols-and-standards/empo/).
-Around 800 samples were ultimately collected, which allows for reshaping of the dataset to deal with poorly performing samples.
+Around 800 samples were ultimately collected, which allows for culling and reshaping of the dataset to deal with poorly performing samples.

 #### 1.2 Metadata

-Metadata were requested to comply with MIMS and Qiita standards; please refer to the EMP500 [metadata guide](http://press.igsb.anl.gov/earthmicrobiome/protocols-and-standards/metadata-guide/).
+Metadata were requested to comply with MIMS and Qiita standards.
+Please refer to the [EMP Metadata Guide](http://press.igsb.anl.gov/earthmicrobiome/protocols-and-standards/metadata-guide/) for more information.
 Excel templates were provided corresponding to 15 MIxS environmental packages.
 The completed spreadsheets were collected from collaborators and checked for completeness and standardized.
-Individual metadata files are merged, then EMPO and other sample metadata were added, and finally prep information and mapping files were generated.
+Individual metadata files were merged, then EMPO and other sample metadata were added, and finally prep information and mapping files were generated.

 #### 1.3 Replicates

 Samples were either collected fresh or requisitioned from existing bulk samples.
 Aliquots (10) of each raw sample were requested.
 This allows for minimal freeze-thaw cycles and multiple downstream processing protocols in the future.
-Instructions were provided in the EMP500 [sample submission guide](http://www.earthmicrobiome.org/in-progress/emp500-sample-submission-guide/).
+Instructions were provided in the [EMP Sample Submission Guide](https://dx.doi.org/10.17504/protocols.io.pfqdjmw).
 QR barcodes were added subsequently as described in [`protocols`](https://github.com/biocore/emp/tree/master/protocols).

 #### 1.4 Processing rounds